The SEOC is currently at level: 2

 Each Local Emergency Planning District (LEPD) has its own LEPC.
 LEPC members are volunteers who live in the LEPD.
 The SERC approves LEPC members.
 The LEPC implements EPCRA at the local level.
 Select the LEPC Home link for LEPC information.

-The next SERC/LEPCA meeting will be held in Anchorage on Friday October 11, 2013.
-The SERC meeting will be held from 1 PM to 5 PM and the LEPCA meeting will be held from 8 AM to 11:30 AM at the Dena’ina Center, 600 W. 7th Avenue Anchorage AK.
+The next SERC/LEPCA meetings will be held virtually on October 15, 2021.
+The SERC will be held from 1:00 to 3:30 pm, and the LEPCA will be held from 9:00 to 11:30 am.